 In 1982, the preparation of ROW Plans, deeds and condemnation exhibits was decentralized to the Regional offices.
 At that time, Headquarters ROW retained the responsibility of securing approvals, reviewing projects, preparing commission resolutions and the application for State and Federal lands, and the Federal oversight of the ROW process.

 Currently, ROW Plans are prepared by both internal CDOT personnel and external consultants with contract management and review being handled by the Regional offices.
-ROW Plan authorization has been delegated by FHWA via the Stewardship Agreement to the Central Office Project Development Branch, Headquarters ROW.
+ROW Plan authorization has been delegated to the Project Development Branch, Headquarters ROW, unless otherwise specified in the SOA..

 ROW Plans and the Federal and State laws and regulations governing them are part of a specialized field.
 The Region ROW unit must take the responsibility of doing a thorough review of all consultant ROW Plans for format and compliance with this Manual.